Star Wars: Episode I – The Phantom Menace: Home media

-The film was released on VHS on April 4, 2000.
+The film was released on VHS on April 3, 2000, in the United Kingdom.
+It was released in North America a day later and in Japan and Brazil on April 8 in what was claimed as the tightest worldwide release for a home video.
 There were two versions of the film, which were a standard pan and scan version and a widescreen Collector's Edition version.
-In its first two days of availability, the regular version sold 4.5 million copies and the limited edition sold 500,000.
+In its first two days of availability in the United States, the regular version sold 4.5 million copies and the limited edition sold 500,000.

 A year later on June 19, 2001, it was announced that The Phantom Menace would become the first Star Wars film to be officially released on DVD, in a slightly extended cut from the theatrical releases.
 This THX certified two-disc DVD release debuted on October 16 of the same year.
 The first disc contains the film and the second disc contains special features.
 On the first disc, there are three randomized selected menus themed to the planets Naboo, Tatooine and Coruscant.
 There is an Easter egg located in the options menu.
 When the THX Optimizer is highlighted, the viewer can press 1-1-3-8.
 By doing this, some bloopers and DVD credits will be shown.
-The special features include seven deleted scenes completed specifically for the DVD, a commentary track featuring Lucas and producer Rick McCallum, and several documentariesincluding a full-length documentary entitled The Beginning: Making Episode I. There are also DVD-ROM features, including trailers for Attack of the Clones.
-The Phantom Menace became the fastest-selling DVD ever in the United States; 2.2 million copies were sold in its first week after release.
-This surpassed the previous record, The Mummy Returns with 2 million copies.
-Less than a month later, the record for the fastest-selling DVD was taken by Shrek when it sold 2.5 million copies in its first three days.
+The special features include seven deleted scenes completed specifically for the DVD, a commentary track featuring Lucas and producer Rick McCallum, and several documentaries—including a full-length documentary entitled The Beginning: Making Episode I. There are also DVD-ROM features, including trailers for Attack of the Clones (2002).